xiangjunn/tp/docs/UserGuide.md

 Examples:

 - `elist` returns a list of all events in the event list with all the available details for each event.
-- `elist d at` returns a list of all events in the event list, showing only their names, starting times and descriptions (if available).
+- `elist d/ at/` returns a list of all events in the event list, showing only their names, starting times and descriptions (if available).

 ### Editing an event : `eedit`